himalayas-base/himalayas-docs/docs/index.md

   <p>
     Hierarchical Matrix Layout and Annotation Software (HiMaLAYAS) is a framework for post hoc enrichment-based annotation of hierarchically clustered matrices.
-    It treats dendrogram-defined clusters as statistical units, tests enrichment against categorical annotations, and renders significant labels alongside the matrix.
+    It treats dendrogram-defined clusters as statistical units, tests annotation enrichment, and renders significant annotations alongside the matrix.
   </p>
 </div>

+Hierarchical clustering organizes high-dimensional matrices and is commonly used for visualization rather than statistical inference.
+HiMaLAYAS adds a post hoc enrichment-based inference layer across biological and non-biological domains.

 ## Start Here